 Perio arena - November 05, 2020

-When the objective is to modify the periodontal phenotype (as in this case), there is no other technique than CAF able to achieve the same results in the short term.
-However, a good periodontist needs to know and to control all the evidence-supported techniques and be able to take advantage of each of them, depending on the specific characteristics/objectives of the case.
+When the objective is to modify the periodontal phenotype (as in this case), there is no other technique than split-thickness non-advanced tunnel able to achieve the same results in the short term.
+A good periodontist needs to know and to control all the evidence-supported techniques and be able to take advantage of each of them, depending on the specific characteristics/objectives of the case.

 A 46 years old woman was referred to the Master in Periodontology at Complutense University of Madrid worried about the self-perceived esthetic appearance of her lower teeth, associated with dentinal hypersensitivity and discomfort during brushing.
 After the clinical evaluation, the following periodontal diagnosis was elaborated: